loukylor/VRC-Mods/README.md

 A mod that adds buttons to the to make VRChat more convenient

 ## Features
-Adding individually toggleable buttons that allow you to:
+It adds individually toggleable buttons that allow you to:
  - Select a user in the Quick Menu from the Social Menu page.
  - Find the avatar's author from the Social Menu and Avatar Menu pages.
  - Selects the world instance of the selected user in the World Menu (if you can join their world).